 Similar examples of the use of dharra can be found in numerous other Hadiths.
 For example, the Prophet, peace be upon him, is reported to have said: “The one who has even an atom’s weight (mithqāl dharra) of pride in his heart will not enter Paradise” (Muslim, Īmān, taḥrīm al-kibr wa-bayānuh).

 The use of “atom” for dharra in modern English, including various translations of the Qurʾān, has led to confusion and misinterpretation.
 Scores of websites and modernist texts equate the Qurʾānic dharra with the atom of current physical sciences as an argument for the Divine origin of the Qurʾān.
 A typical argument proceeds by noting that modern scientific theories and facts such as those regarding the atom could not have been known to the Prophet; their ostensible presence in the Qurʾān therefore establishes as definitive its claim of revelation (Yahya, The Miracle in the Atom).
-Such attempts overlook critical distinctions between the atom of modern science, which denotes a microscopic particle invisible to the human eye consisting of a solid central nucleus made up of protons and neutrons surrounded by a cloud of negatively charged electrons, and the dharra of the Qurʾān, which is invariably used to refer to an infinitesimally small amount.
+Such attempts overlook critical distinctions between the atom of modern science, which denotes a microscopic particle consisting of a solid central nucleus and made up of protons and neutrons surrounded by a cloud of negatively charged electrons--all invisible to the human eye--and the dharra of the Qurʾān, which is invariably used to refer to an infinitesimally small amount.

 al-Ghazālī, Abū Ḥāmid.
 Tahāfut al-falāsifa.
 Damascus: Dār al-Taqwā, n.d.